 I have already spent a small fortune investigating my Y-chromosome and mitochondral DNA.
 Given our very mixed ancestry, I was curious to see what I came up with.

-From my mother's side I'm haplogroup H13a, one of the more diverse subclades of this group that is the most common one in Europe.
+From my mother’s side I’m haplogroup H13a1a2, one of the more diverse subclades of this group that is the most common one in Europe.
 This particular subset is found disproportionately higher in Daghestan.
-Population matching is not currently available with for mitochondrial DNA for the service I'm using.
+The closest population matching my mitochondrial genetic markers though are the Berbers around the Asni oasis in Morrocco.

 Despite my more recent African origins, there is no escaping I have a large ancestral affinity with Europe, even if separated by thousands of years.